A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Theoretical Guarantees

 This section establishes theoretical foundations for \ac{kgd}.
 To begin we consider when \ac{kgd} characterises stationarity, meaning that $\KGD_K(Q) = 0$ if and only if $Q$ is a stationary point of \eqref{eq: objective}, with sufficient conditions presented in \Cref{subsec: separation}.
 Recall that characterising stationarity arose as a desirable property in the context of \ac{vgd} in \Cref{sec: svgd}; however, this property alone does not imply that small values of \ac{kgd} correspond to the closeness of $Q$ to a stationary point.
 To address this, sufficient conditions for continuity of $Q \mapsto \KGD_K(Q)$ are presented in \Cref{sec:continuity}.
 Sufficient conditions for \eqref{eq: objective} to have a unique stationary point $\target$ are presented in \Cref{sec:minimizer}.
 Finally, we leverage continuity to establish conditions under which \ac{kgd} controls $\polyorder$-convergence, meaning that $\KGD_K(Q_n) \rightarrow 0$ implies $\int h \; \dd Q_n \rightarrow \int h \; \dd \target$ for all continuous $h$ with $|h(x)| \lesssim 1 + \|x\|^\polyorder$, in \Cref{sec:cv_control}.
 This provides theoretical justification for our algorithms that aim to minimise \ac{kgd} in \Cref{sec: new algs}.

 \begin{assumption} The loss function $\cL : \mathcal{P}(\mathbb{R}^d) \rightarrow \mathbb{R}$ admits a variational gradient $\vargrad\cL(Q)$ for each $Q \in \finitemomentspace{}$. \end{assumption}

-\Cref{asm: diff loss} is couched in terms of $\vargrad \cL$ as an aesthetic choice for the main text, but our analysis extends to a weaker notion of functional differentiabilty, such that the result in this section hold also in settings where the domain of $\cL$ is a subset of $\finitemomentspace{}$; we refer the interested reader to a discussion of this tecnhical point in \Cref{app: relax def gd}.
+\Cref{asm: diff loss} is couched in terms of $\vargrad \cL$ as an aesthetic choice for the main text, but our analysis extends to a weaker notion of functional differentiability, such that the result in this section hold also in settings where the domain of $\cL$ is a subset of $\finitemomentspace{}$; we refer the interested reader to a discussion of this technical point in \Cref{app: relax def gd}.

 \begin{assumption} There exists a positive density $q_0$ for the reference distribution $Q_0$. \end{assumption}